Make festive Thanksgiving Sugar Cookies decorated as turkeys! Easy, fun, and perfect for kids’ activities or holiday parties.

 Decorations

-- Mini Reese’s Peanut Butter Cups.
-You need the miniature size.
+- Mini Reese’s Peanut Butter Cups: Use the miniature size to make perfect turkey bodies.

 Find the complete ingredients for this recipe at the bottom of the page.